tylerapplebaum/Archive-HugginsScottAuctions/README.md

 # Archive-HugginsScottAuctions.ps1

+## Description

 This script will save the auction information including Price, Title, End Date and URL, including any images.
 The auction description isn't in a consistent place, so saving that is problematic.

 The AuctionURLs file should contain one URL per line.

+## Why do this?

+The main use is to have a reference price when you're buying these cards later.
+As of late, this can be useful to get "before" pictures of cards, since they may be altered later.

 Usage: